trixirt/gromacs/docs/user-guide/opencl.md

 Environment Variables For OpenCL
 --------------------------------
-Currently, several environment variables exist that help customize some aspects of the OpenCL version of Gromacs.
+Currently, several environment variables exist that help customize some aspects of the OpenCL version of GROMACS.
 They are mostly related to the runtime compilation of OpenCL kernels, but they are also used on the device selection.

-   GXM_OCL_FILE_PATH: Is the full path to Gromacs src folder.
-Useful when gmx is called from a folder other than the installation/bin folder.

    GMX_OCL_NOGENCACHE: Disable caching for OpenCL kernel builds.